alperkurtul/spring-boot-starter-firebase-realtime-database/README.md

-# `Firebase Realtime Database` in Spring Boot
+# An Easy Way to Access `Firebase Realtime Database` in Spring Boot
-This project gives you the ability to access to Firebase Realtime Database.
+This project gives you the ability to access to `Firebase Realtime Database`.
 To achieve this, it is enough you to use some basic annotations and define a generic repository.

 <h4>aaaaaaaaa</h4>